At times weeping, defiant, attorney Snyder appears in court for extortion case

 Snyder said he was in poor health and said he had spent $20 million in legal fees related to the case.

-As he struggled to discuss the impact on him, Boardman questioned whether he could be an effective advocate for himself.
+As Snyder struggled to discuss the affects of the case on him, Boardman questioned whether he could be an effective advocate for himself.

 “I’ve been doing this for a long time successfully against the best lawyers in the country,” Snyder said.

-Boardman said he could continue to represent himself, request that a lawyer be appointed to represent him, or have stand by counsel.
-Snyder said he was “considered pretty well off in the community” and would be “embarrassed” to have a public defender and was adamant that he wanted to be able to make his own arguments to the judge and jury.
+Boardman said Snyder could continue to represent himself, request that a lawyer be appointed to represent him, or have stand-by counsel.
+Snyder said he was “considered pretty well-off in the community” and would be “embarrassed” to have a public defender, and was adamant that he wanted to be able to make his own arguments to the judge and jury.

 But the process, he said, “is killing me,” he said.
 “I’m not the Steve Snyder I used to be.”